SoftwareAG/cumulocity-provision-epl/README.md

-# Cumulocity microservice to provision epl from enterprise tenant to subscribed target tenant
+# Cumulocity microservice to provision epl

 This microservice provides a `POST` endpoint `provision` to deploy an EPL model from the enterprise tenant to a subscribed target tenant.
 A sample `POST` request looks as follows: